jhildenbiddle/nth-grid/docs/index.md

 Nth-Grid provides many grid settings, but you only need to specify the settings needed for your layout.
 If a setting is not specified, Nth-Grid will use default value listed in the [Global Options](#global-options) section.

 Examples below are provided for the Sass/SCSS mixin, but the syntax is similar for other processors.
-See the [Quick Start](#quick-start) section for syntax variations between for Less, Sass, Stylus and PostCSS.
+See the [Quick Start](#quick-start) section for syntax variations between for Less, PostCSS Sass, and Stylus.

 ### columns